-Skills for new adventures Some of our pupils will be able to move onto new adventures.
+Skills for new adventures

+Some of our pupils will be able to move onto new adventures.
 For some this will mean a new learning environment and for others it will mean supported employment.
 Skills for new adventures is about teaching specific skills for those environments.

-For example, someone entering supported employment in a café may learn to use a till, or a pupil who is working toward joining a different provision may need to learn to follow the routines of that environment. - Following a classroom routine such as independent work tasks - Entry level academics such as using stationary, spelling and writing, reading maths and time - Shopping skills such as following a shopping list - Travel skills such as using a bus - Visual performance such as imitation, matching and sorting
+For example, someone entering supported employment in a café may learn to use a till, or a pupil who is working toward joining a different provision may need to learn to follow the routines of that environment.

+- Following a classroom routine such as independent work tasks - Entry level academics such as using stationary, spelling and writing, reading maths and time - Employment skills such as using a till - Vocational skills such as planting seeds - Shopping skills such as using a debit card and following a shopping list - Travel skills such as using a bus - Visual performance such as imitation, matching and sorting